NMDMaria/Finite_automata_word_acceptance/README.md

 # Tema_LFA
-::: do for DFA & NFA - comment with tuple instead of namedtuple
+::: do for DFA & NFA - comment with tuple instead of namedtuple -> DONE
+::: do more tests